 Ryanair to operate ‘few, if any’ flights to and from Ireland after January

-Carrier slashes full-year traffic forecast and reduce flight numbers due to Covid crisis
+Irish airline slashes full-year traffic forecast and reduces its number of flights due to Covid crisis

 Ryanair expects to carry between 26 million and 30 million passengers in the 12 months to the end of March

-Ryanair has slashed its full-year traffic forecast and said that few, if any flights will operate to or from the Republic and Britain from the end of January onwards until “draconian travel restrictions are removed.”
+Ryanair has slashed its full-year traffic forecast again and said that few, if any flights will operate to or from the Republic or Britain from the end of January onwards until “draconian travel restrictions are removed”.

-The airline said it now expects to carry between 26 million and 30 million passengers in the 12 months to the end of March due to the Covid crisis.
-This compares to a previous forecast of 30 million to 35 million.
+The airline now expects to carry between 26 million and 30 million passengers in the 12 months to the end of March due to the Covid crisis.
+This marks the fifth time Ryanair has revised its full-year traffic numbers.
+It had recently forecast traffic of between 30 million to 35 million passengers.

-Ryanair said on Thursday that due to newly announced Covid lockdowns in Ireland, Britain and a number of continental European countries, its expects traffic for January to fall below 1.25 million passengers.
+Ryanair said on Thursday that due to newly-announced Covid lockdown restrictions in Ireland, Britain and a number of continental European countries, it expects traffic for January to fall below 1.25 million passengers.
 It also forecasts that restrictions will likely reduce February and March traffic to as little as 500,000 passengers each month.

-The airline said it will “significantly cut” its flight schedules from January 21st with the result that “few, if any, flights” will operate from the Republic or Britain from the end of January.
+The airline said it would “significantly cut” its flight schedules from January 21st with the result that “few, if any, flights” will operate from the Republic or Britain from the end of January.

 All customers affected by these further flight cancellations and travel restrictions will shortly receive emails advising them of their entitlements of free moves and/or refunds.